gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 for a live demo.

 To enable OAuth, you must set `hf_oauth: true` as a Space metadata in your README.md file.
 This will register your Space as an OAuth application on Hugging Face.
+You also need to include `itsdangerous` and `authlib` in a separate `requirements.txt` file.
 Next, you can use `gr.LoginButton` and `gr.LogoutButton` to add login and logout buttons to your Gradio app.
 Once a user is logged in with their HF account, you can retrieve their profile.
 To do so, you only have to add a parameter of type `gr.OAuthProfile` to any Gradio function.
 The user profile will be automatically injected as a parameter value.

 Here is a short example: